-Women with a history of incarceration face a greater burden of disease than men with a history of incarceration.17, 18, 19 Several studies have shown that women with a history of incarceration, compared with men with a history of incarceration, are at greater risk for several diseases, such as HIV/AIDS, HPV, and other sexually transmitted diseases because they are more likely to have experienced childhood trauma, physical and sexual abuse.6, 17, 18, 20 In addition, female offenders with a history of drug abuse were more likely than their male counterparts to suffer from conditions such as tuberculosis, hepatitis, and high blood pressure.17, 20
+Women with a history of incarceration face a greater burden of disease than men with a history of incarceration.19,20,21 For example, female offenders with a history of drug misuse were more likely than their male counterparts to suffer from conditions such as tuberculosis, hepatitis, and high blood pressure.19,22 Several studies have shown that women with a history of incarceration, compared to men with a history of incarceration, are at greater risk for several diseases, such as HIV/AIDS, HPV, and other sexually transmitted diseases.6,19,20 Women with a history of incarceration are more likely to have experienced childhood trauma and physical and sexual abuse than women who are not involved in the criminal justice system, potentially explaining high levels of physical and mental health problems among women who are incarcerated.20,22

 Additional research is needed to better understand how to improve services for people and communities impacted by incarceration.
 This additional evidence will facilitate public health efforts to address incarceration as a social determinant of health.

 U.S. Department of Justice, Bureau of Justice Statistics. (n.d.).
 Glossary.
 Retrieved March 9, 2022, from https://bjs.ojp.gov/glossary

 Dumont, D. M., Brockmann, B., Dickman, S., Alexander, N., & Rich, J. D. (2012).
 Public health and the epidemic of incarceration.
 Annual Review of Public Health, 33, 325–339.